 I was born to missionary parents in Port-au-Prince, Haiti, in 1985.
-My mom & dad worked in a Christian school there until 1988, when they moved north to plant a church in the second-largest city of Cap-Haitien.
-As a child, I grew up on the church pew, seeing it blossom into a congregation of over a thousand people.
-My parents have also started an elementary school with a feeding program and a Bible school and have sent out four church planters.
-You can learn more about their work at rehobothhaiti.com.
+They worked in a Christian school until 1988, when they moved to the north of Haiti to plant a church in the second-largest city of Cap-Haitien.
+My parents have also started an elementary school with a feeding program and a Bible college and have sent out four church planters.
+You can read more about their work at rehobothhaiti.com.

 In 2003, I graduated from high school and moved to the U.S. to go to Portland Bible College (Portland, Ore.), where I graduated with a Bachelor’s degree in Theology in 2007.
 After graduating from PBC, I went on to obtain a Master of Arts in Biblical Studies from Asbury Theological Seminary in Wilmore, Ky., graduating in 2011.
 In 2013, I returned to Haiti to work as a professor at Institut Biblique l’Alliance de Grâce, where I am now a professor and the academic director.
 I also teach history at Cowman International School.